ClayGifford1/ClayGifford1/README.md

 Hi, I'm Clay.

-  I'm a sophmore CS student at the University of Texas at Arlington
+  I'm a Junior CS student at the University of Texas at Arlington

 Interested in...

-  AI and ML - specifically, when applied to automation.
+  AI and ML - specifically, when applied to computer vision.

 Familiar with...